Complex semisimple quantum groups and representation theory: Category

 \subsection{Annihilators of Verma modules}

 This section is devoted to the Verma module annihilator Theorem of Joseph and Letzter \cite{JLVermaannihilator}, see also Theorem 8.3.9 in \cite{Josephbook}.
-We shall rely crucially on results obtained in chapter \ref{chuqg} and the considerations in previous paragraphs.
+We shall rely crucially on results obtained in Chapter \ref{chuqg} and the considerations in previous sections.

 Let $ \lambda \in \mathfrak{h}_q^* $ and consider the associated Verma module $ M(\lambda) = U_q(\mathfrak{g}) \otimes_{U_q(\mathfrak{b})} \mathbb{C}_\lambda $, where we recall that $ \mathbb{C}_\lambda $ denotes the $ U_q(\mathfrak{b}) $-module associated with the character $ \chi_\lambda $.
 The canonical left action of elements in $ U_q(\mathfrak{g}) $ on $ M(\lambda) $ defines an algebra homomorphism $ \phi_\lambda: U_q(\mathfrak{g}) \rightarrow \End(M(\lambda)) $.